-IMAC Sepharose High Performance is highly stable and compatible with a wide range of common additives.
-This helps to maintain biological activity and increase product yield, while at the same time greatly expanding the range of suitable operating conditions.
+IMAC Sepharose 6 Fast Flow is highly stable and compatible with a wide range of common additives.
+This helps maintain biological activity and increase product yield, while at the same time greatly expanding the range of suitable operating conditions.

-In addition, the medium is easy to pack and use, and its small bead size makes it excellent for high performance purifications that give concentrated products in the eluate.
-The key characteristics of the medium are listed in Table 1, on page 4.
-A variety of compounds that are compatible with Ni^{2+} charged IMAC Sepharose High Performance are listed in Table 2, on page 5.
+In addition, the medium is easy to pack and use, and its high flow properties make it excellent for scaling-up.
+The key characteristics of the medium are listed in Table 1, on page 5.
+A variety of compounds that are compatible with Ni2+ charged IMAC Sepharose 6 Fast Flow are listed in Table 2, on page 7.